njmoreau15/Youtube/README.md

 # Youtube

-First protype for a simple Youtube Downloader with a GUI using Tkinter.
+First prototype for a simple Youtube Downloader with a GUI using Tkinter.

 To use, must select save destination with browse button.
 The, input the url to the youtube video and press "enter".